shaloo/docs.arcana/docs/setup/config-wallet-chains.md

 ### EVM Chains

 Browse the EVM chains displayed in the pre-configured list of chains in the dashboard.
 Select the active chain.
-The chain marked active is displayed as the pre-selected chain in the wallet UI once the user logs in.
+The chain marked active is displayed as the preselected chain in the wallet UI once the user logs in.

 <figure markdown="span">
   ![Pre-configured EVM chains]({{config.extra.arcana.img_dir}}/an_db_evm_only_preconfigured_list.gif){ .an-screenshots .width_85pc }